Hypnotherapy could help you when a marriage ends in divorce

 Clients tend to come in waves, for some reason or other.
 At one time I might be hearing from a series of people wanting help with weight issues.
 Another week will see me busy with clients suffering from IBS and so on.
 The past couple of months have seen a number of clients approach me for help with the emotional fall-out from the tragedy of divorce.

 It can completely upend a person’s sense of security.
-Houses can be lost and new ones have to be found.
+Homes can be lost and new ones have to be found.
 Financial settlements leave neither party feeling as wealthy or secure as before.
 Nothing feels certain or permanent.
 Everything is up in the air.

 Children have to be talked to and their grief can take many forms.
 The departing spouse can find that one or more children refuse to speak to him or her for a period of time, perhaps forever.
+Perhaps it’s the one who remains behind who finds herself shouldering the blame.

 The departing spouse will also consider that his ex won’t be single forever.
 His decision to leave, if on an impulse, could be regretted too late when the new man moves in and becomes ‘step dad’.

-Still, you’d have your friends, yes?
+Still, at least you’ll have your friends, yes?

 Friends and relatives inevitably take sides.
 Your glorious relationship with the in-laws can be lost entirely as they fold their wings protectively around their child.
 People you thought of as being your best friends can inexplicably move into the ex’s camp.
+This will be particularly true for those people who leave as a consequence of an affair.
+Your friends can become terrible judges.

 None of it is easy.